 Together students will explore the contemporary call to racial justice and healing, the histories of both the church and the U.S. Civil Rights movement, and what it means to live a life of Christian leadership and service.
 ENGAGE seeks to develop cultural competencies, compassion, and empathy in young people by means of shared narratives, conflict transformation skills, active listening, and constructive dialogue.

-- The Civil Rights Reading Room in the Downtown Public Library
+- The Civil Rights Reading Room at the Downtown Public Library

 - Sites of the 1960s Sit-In Movements and Freedom Rides